ananana/ananana.github.io-src/content/pages/Research about me.md

 Title: Academic profile
 Category: about

-I am currently a 4th year PhD student in natural language processing and computational linguistics at the University of Bucharest, focusing on distributional similarity.
+I have a PhD in natural language processing and computational linguistics from the University of Bucharest, with a thesis entitled *Distributional aspects of natural language.
+Semantic and stylistic dimensions of text*.
 I am a member of the [Human Language Technologies Research Center](http://nlp.unibuc.ro/people/anauban.html) and a fellow of the Data Science Center of the University of Bucharest.

-My **research interests** include: semantic similarity, word embeddings applications, text classification, machine learning for NLP, mulitlinguality, authorship attribution and profiling.
+My **research interests** include: semantic similarity, word embeddings applications, text classification, mental disorder detection, machine learning for NLP, mulitlinguality, authorship attribution and profiling.

 ### Publications:

+**PRHLT-UPV  at  eRisk-2020:  Deep Learning Architectures and Strategies for Early Detection of** \\ **Self-harm and Depression Level Prediction**, *Ana Sabina  Uban  and  Paolo  Rosso*, \\ In *CLEF 2020 Labs and Workshops, Notebook Papers.
+CEUR Workshop Proceedings.
+CEUR-WS.org*, \\ September 22-25, 2020

+**Automatically Building a Multilingual Lexicon of False Friends with no Supervision**, *Ana Sabina Uban* \\ *and Liviu P Dinu.* In *Proceedings of The 12thLanguage Resources and Evaluation Conference (LREC)*, \\ pages 3001–3007, May 2020

+**The Myth of Blind Review Revisited: Experiments on ACL vs. EMNLP**, *Cornelia Caragea, Ana Sabina Uban and Liviu P. Dinu.* In *Proceedings of EMNLP-IJCNLP 2019*, \\
+Hong-Kong, China, 3 November 2019

+**Studying Laws of Semantic Divergence across Languages using Cognate Sets**, *Ana Sabina Uban, Alina Ciobanu, Liviu P. Dinu.* \\ In *Proceedings of the 1st International Workshop on Computational Approaches to* \\ *Historical Language Change 2019*, Co-located with ACL 2019, Florence, Italy, 2 August 2019

 **On Transfer Learning for Detecting Abusive Language Online**, *Ana Sabina Uban, Liviu P. Dinu*.
 In *Springer LNCS*, to be presented at the 15th International Work-Conference on Artificial Neural Networks, Gran Canaria, Spain, 12-14 June, 2019